 as an example.
 Yet it takes a lot of time to traverse $\mathbf{p}$ and $\mathbf{q}$ exhaustively, especially on the entire full-resolution feature map.
 Therefore, we propose the GRU-assisted PatchMatch, which attempts an iterative improvement.

-{\bf GRU-assisted PatchMatch.} Essentially, our algorithm can be briefly viewed as performing \emph{neighborhood propagation} and \emph{GRU-based refinement} iteratively and recurrently until convergence or a fixed number of iterations is reached.
-The previous level results $\mathbf{H}_{l-1}$ are utilized as initialization, and are improved gradually by alternating the two steps.
+{\bf GRU-assisted PatchMatch.} Essentially, our algorithm can be briefly viewed as performing \emph{propagation} and \emph{GRU-based refinement} iteratively and recurrently until convergence or a fixed number of iterations is reached.
+The previous level results $\mathbf{H}_{l-1}$ are utilized as the initialization, and are improved gradually by alternating the two steps.
 We illustrate this matching process in Figure~\ref{figure:framework2}.

 We denote the correspondence map in the $t$th step as $\mathbf{H}_{l,t}$, and the initialization correspondence field $\mathbf{H}_{l,0}$ is upsampled from $\mathbf{H}_{l-1}$.
 The level annotation $l$ is omitted in this subsection without causing confusion.
-The first step, neighborhood propagation, stems from the seminal work PatchMatch~\cite{barnes2009patchmatch}.
-It improves the matching of the current patch by examining the already known matching results of its neighborhoods, which we denote by,
+The first step, propagation, stems from the seminal work PatchMatch~\cite{barnes2009patchmatch}.
+It improves the matching of the current patch by examining the already known matching results of its neighborhoods, which we denote as,

-However, neighborhood propagation only checks exactly one nearest neighbor, which makes it heavily relies on the spatial smoothness assumption and tends to be trapped in a local optimum.
+where $\mathbf{H}_{t}^{\prime}$ are the nearest neighbor field (NNF) propagation results.
+However, propagation only checks spatially adjacent patches, which makes it heavily relying on the spatial smoothness assumption and tends to be trapped in a local optimum.
 The random search step in PatchMatch does alleviate this issue to some degree, but it is not enough especially when searching in an extremely large candidate set.
-Our solution is to look up distant candidates selectively rather than randomly searching, which is guided through a novel designed refinement module.
-We expect that, given current offsets, the operator outputs a refinement field that serves as a correction to some wrongly matched pairs.
+Our solution is to look up distant candidates selectively rather than randomly searching, which is guided through a novelly designed refinement module.
+We expect that, given current offsets, the operator outputs a refinement field that serves as a correction to some incorrectly matched pairs.